Hanaafilsan/react_final_project/README.md

 # SomaaliTrip - Tour and Travel Web

-This SomaaliTrip project is a final assignment for your 6th-semester studies.
+This SomaaliTrip project is a final assignment for my 6th-semester studies.
 It showcases my proficiency in React, Tailwind CSS, and web development practices.
 The project aims to demonstrate my ability to create a functional and visually appealing tour and travel web application.

 ## Installation